Econ 101 - Microeconomics » Summer 2021 » iVAT Chapter 11

 C. The average variable cost and average total cost curves at their minimum points.

-D. The average fixed cost curve at its minimum point.
+D. The total cost curve and the total variable cost curve at their minimum point.

 Question #18